 - possibly other imaging techniques, such as magnetic resonance imaging (MRI), if you have other risk factors for breast cancer and/or a strong family history of the disease

-Hormonal therapy medicines such as tamoxifen, Evista (chemical name: raloxifene), and Aromasin (chemical name: exemestane) have been shown to reduce breast cancer risk.
+Hormonal therapy medicines such as tamoxifen, Evista (chemical name: raloxifene), Aromasin (chemical name: exemestane), and Arimidex (chemical name: anastrozole) have been shown to reduce breast cancer risk.
 LCIS is usually hormone receptor-positive, meaning that estrogen and/or progesterone fuels the growth of the abnormal cells.
 If you decide to use medicine to manage your risk of breast cancer, you are likely to use tamoxifen, Evista, or Aromasin.

 If you are premenopausal, your doctor is likely to recommend that you take tamoxifen, a medicine that blocks estrogen from attaching to the cells and signaling them to grow.
 Tamoxifen works to reduce the risk of an invasive breast cancer from developing in the future.
 A large clinical trial called The Breast Cancer Prevention Trial found that women with LCIS who took tamoxifen for 5 years reduced their risk of invasive breast cancer by 46%.